bhauman/figwheel-main/docs/docs/npm.md

-If you supply an `index.js` file with lines in it that start with `window.` as is the case in the example above with the lines that start `window.React` and `windows.ReactDOM`, then Figwheel will take the `React` and `ReactDOM` names and [**kebab-case**](http://wiki.c2.com/?KebabCase) them into `react` and `react-dom`.
+If you supply an `index.js` file with lines in it that start with `window.` as is the case in the example above with the lines that start with `window.React` and `window.ReactDOM`, then Figwheel will take the `React` and `ReactDOM` names and [**kebab-case**](http://wiki.c2.com/?KebabCase) them into `react` and `react-dom`.
 It will then use these identifiers in the